About the Board

 Gregory Lewis, D.C. - Board Member

 Nelson Miranda - Board Consumer Member

-Vacant, D.C. - Board Member
+Enid Cruise, D.C. - Board Member

 The Board meets the second Thursday of each odd month at 10am unless otherwise announced.
 General Session meetings are open to the public.
 Anyone may petition the Board to have an issue placed on the General Session Agenda.
 Such petitions must be in writing and submitted to the Executive Director at least two weeks before the scheduled meeting.
 Executive Session meetings usually follow the General Session and are closed to the public.